Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 between $\mathcal{P}_\mathrm{Haar}(w) = e^{-w} $ and $\mathcal{P}_\mathrm{LN}$.

-We conclude this section by emphasizing that the frame potential is inequivalent to the definitions of unitary design considered in previous work on low-depth circuits, such as relative error designs~\cite{schuster2024randomun,laracuente_approximate_2024}.
-While both quantify a sense of closeness to the Haar ensemble, the frame potential is related to relative error designs only via an exponential cost to the error~\cite{low2010pseudorando,Brand_o_2016}; see App.~\ref{ap:a}.
-These $\mc{O}(\exp(N))$ factors prohibit any immediate corollary from, for instance, Ref.~\cite{schuster2024randomun}, that the frame potential approximates the Haar value at logarithmic depth (or, equivalently, polynomial bond dimension).
-Moreover, we note that the frame potential does not explicitly depend on the class of observables or states considered (e.g., positivity or locality).
-Therefore, our result in Eq.~\eqref{eq:framepotcalc} has two main implications: (i) it adds to the growing body of evidence that a polynomial number of gates suffices to reproduce the relevant predictions of Haar-random circuit; and (ii) that on-average, freeness emerges on average over global observables, despite the frame potential depending solely on the diagonal approximation.
+We conclude this section by emphasizing that the frame potential is a priori inequivalent to the definitions of unitary design considered in previous work on low-depth circuits, such as relative error designs~\cite{schuster2024randomun,laracuente_approximate_2024}; see App.~\ref{ap:a}.
+Therefore, our result in Eq.~\eqref{eq:framepotcalc} has two main implications: (i) it adds to the growing body of evidence that a polynomial bond dimension suffices to produce approximate unitary designs ; and (ii) that on-average, freeness emerges on average over global observables, despite the frame potential depending solely on the diagonal approximation.